zetic-ai/ZETIC_MLange_document/docs/_sources/overview/what-is-zetic-mlange.rst

  ZETIC.MLange is an **end-to-end**, **one-stop**, **heterogeneous target support** On-device AI Software.

-We unify all edge hardware's utilizations and make a new On-device AI ecosystem.
+We unify all edge hardware's utilization and make a new On-device AI ecosystem.
 There are three big innovations in On-device AI with ZETIC.MLange

 1. From model to target library, we provide **End-to-end on-device AI**.
 2. MLange just needs a model and sample input.
 MLange is a solid **One-stop deployment** software.
-3. MLange provides NPU utilizations for **Heterogeneous OS and target Hardware**.
+3. MLange provides NPU utilization for **Heterogeneous OS and target Hardware**.
     - **80% of NPUs in the global smartphone market** are supported, and more is to be covered soon.
     - **99.34% of mobile OS** in the global smartphone market are supported.